Skip to main content

 Modeling the substation for superior efficiency and performance

 Digitizing the substation elements and dashboarding monitoring data was just the beginning of the journey toward truly intelligent digital substations.
 As Lopez points out, “the value chain starts with collecting and aggregating data with sensors and merging units, and sharing them across Ethernet architectures.
 But,” he continues, “the greater value resides in our capacity to make intelligent use of those data: applying analytics and modeling techniques, providing diagnostics and taking new operating actions.”
-Today, GE’s DS Agile digital control system is able to combine the insights from comprehensive situational awareness with statistics and modeling techniques, and to build a faithful replica of the substation.
-This is close to the GE’s “digital twin” concept, already used in the fields of power turbines and locomotives.
+Today, GE Vernova’s DS Agile digital control system is able to combine the insights from comprehensive situational awareness with statistics and modeling techniques, and to build a faithful replica of the substation.
+This is close to the GE Vernova’s “digital twin” concept, already used in the fields of power turbines and locomotives.
 A digital twin is a computerized model of a physical asset that can be used for obtaining state estimations, predictions and optimizations by making simulations applying the conditions and challenges the real equipment may face.
 Below are some of the applications that can be implemented, based on the substation’s digital modeling.

 Predictive maintenance of assets

-“Moving from reactive to predictive actions is a key benefit of GE’s digital twins,” says Lopez.
+“Moving from reactive to predictive actions is a key benefit of GE Vernova’s digital twins,” says Lopez.
 “Similarly, by continuously tracking data from sensors embedded in the substation equipment, historical performance databases can be maintained for each individual device as well as for the whole substation, and digital models can be built for predicting how they will perform over time.”
 The predictive capabilities of the digital models combined with asset performance management (APM) software tools can help increase asset availability, ease lifecycle management and reduce spare parts inventory levels, costly downtime and operational risks for the users.
 The benefits for the substation owner can be very significant.

 Dynamic power rating

 Digital technologies can be applied to assess the expected performance characteristics of a system, given internal and external parameters and conditions.
 These are a combination of a digital evaluation of its “state of readiness” (based on sensor readings) and temperature, humidity, and other environmental data that can impact its performance.
-A use case of this is the DS Agile’s smart cooling system for power transformers, which dynamically manages the cooling system of a transformer, taking into account the instantaneous power load, internal status and ambient conditions in order to optimize its overall performance.
+A use case of this is the DS Agile’s smart cooling system for power transformers, which dynamically manages the cooling system of a transformer, taking into account the instantaneous power load, internal status and ambient conditions in order to enhance its overall performance.

 Figure 2.
 Real-time monitoring of a power transformer with smart cooling system